 This is a mash.
-But not just any old mash.
-It’s Steve’s Garlic Mash!
+But not just any old mashed potatoes.
+It’s Steve’s Garlic Infused Mash Potatoes!
 Fabulous with grilled steak with sauce, casseroles, lamb, chicken and even fish (as pictured above).
-Mashed potatoes are comfort food and wonderful for soaking up the delicious flavours from your plate, and for Steve, making them is nearly an art form.
+Mashed potatoes are comfort food and wonderful for soaking up the delicious flavours from your plate, and for my husband Steve, making them is nearly an art form.
 It is important to use the right potato and cooking technique is equally valuable.
 Potatoes for mash include King Edward, Desiree, Kennebec and Pink Eye they all have good flavour and are of the floury type.
 When the potatoes have boiled to a point where they are thoroughly cooked, draining them immediately is paramount.
 Don’t let them sit in the hot water to go mushy.
 Once drained, shake and dry them a little in the saucepan over low heat until furry.
-Mash to a soft fluffy texture, add milk or better still, cream, and a knob of butter to finish.
+Mash to a soft fluffy texture, add milk or better still, some cream, and a knob of butter to finish.
 Check for seasoning/salt and adjust as necessary.
 Do not over mash as you want to keep some texture in the mash unless you intend making Paris Mash, in which case you’ll need to add heaps more butter and cream!
 Enjoy this recipe; it’s a family favourite and almost worth making every day, in small portions of course!

 INGREDIENTS Serves 4-6